Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 [`series()`](https://gulpjs.com/docs/en/api/series):
 > combines task functions and/or composed operations into larger operations that will be executed one after another, in sequential order.

-when you run `watch:sass`, gulp watching all sass files in wwwroot and when a change occure it will run `compile:sass` task. for these kind of watching task, I set `project open` binding value.
-It means that when I open project this task run automatically.
+when you run `watch:sass`, gulp watching all sass files in wwwroot, and when a change occure it will run `compile:sass` task. for these kinds of watching tasks, I set `project open` binding value.
+It means that when I open the project this task runs automatically.

-Now imagine on `clean` a project I want to remove all generated `css` files, what should I do?! good answer, writnig a new gulp task :) for removing a file through code we need a npm package, called `rimraf`, it will do `rm -rf` jobs fo us:
+Now imagine on `clean` a project I want to remove all generated `css` files, what should I do?! good answer, writing a new gulp task :) for removing a file through code we need npm package, called `rimraf`, it will do `rm -rf` jobs for us:

 ```bash
 npm i rimraf --save-dev
 ```
-then you need require it in `gulpfile.js`:
+then you need to require it in `gulpfile.js`:

 ```javascript
 let rimraf = require(`rimraf`);